block42-blockchain-company/liquid-icx/README.md

 ## Installation

-To start local development you can choose between two options.
+To start local development you can choose between two options. rtgreg

 1. Install and run tbears in docker container (quick and easy) or you can
 2. Install tbears with PIP.